Solar Panel Cost Guide in Wilson, PA (2024 Update)

 EcoWatch's Wilson, PA Solar Cost FAQs

-The average cost of solar panels in Wilson is about $17,750 for a 5-kW system and $35,500 for a 10-kW system before the ITC, but the actual cost will depend on things like the type of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Wilson is about $17,750 for a 5-kW system and $35,500 for a 10-kW system before the ITC, but the actual cost will depend on certain factors such as the type of solar panels you want, what size system you need and how much energy you consume.

 Is cost the most important consideration when buying solar panels?

-The upfront cost is a very important factor to consider, but whether it’s the most important for you depends on your goals for going solar.
-In areas where rooftop space is limited, efficiency can trump the cost.
-Other factors that are important to take into account are the quality and durability of your solar panels.
+Cost is a crucial factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
+In areas where rooftop space is limited, efficiency can be more important than the cost.
+Other factors that are important to think about are the quality and durability of your solar panels.

 How many solar panels should I get to power my home?